FAQs

 The second step after the phone consultation is to set up a case assessment meeting.
 This meeting is about an hour long and can be held at the office or by video conference.
 For clients with mobility issues, we can also make house calls.
 We will gather details and strategize on your specific needs.

-During the planning meeting, we will also establish the cost of services and sign the representation agreement to hire us.
+During the case assessment meeting, we will also establish the cost of services and sign the representation agreement to hire us.
 Deposits are collected and once both the agreement is signed and deposit is made, we have established an attorney-client relationship.

 While some attorneys offer free consultations, we don’t because we believe free advice is worth what you paid for it.
 We strive to provide high quality information in each appointment.
 We also use fixed or flat fees in place of hourly billing.